Grudz/Grudz.github.io/index.md

 ### Embedded Software

 Based on YouTube tutorials done by Ben Eater, I built a 6502 based computer.
 There were two tutorials, one for a custom clock module using 555 timers, and another for the 6502 computer.
-I combined those both to on to one breadboard.
+I combined those both on to one breadboard.

 ![](6502_breadboard.jpg)

 Another part of Ben Eater's tutorial was assembly programing.
 He taught me how to program the 6502 microcontroller and display text to a LCD display.
 I expaneded on his tutorial, in which he only worked on a breadboard, and converted it to a PCB.
+(Plus it was way easier to program the ROM this way, because I didn't have to worry about accidently pulling any wires out on the breadboard)

 ![](6502_vid.gif)